 An important part of preventative dentistry is educating yourself about oral health risks and how to avoid them.
 When people know the risks of improper oral care, they are more likely to take care of their teeth.
 Ask your dentist what oral health problems you stand in risks of and how you can prevent them.

 Keep these preventative dentistry tips in mind as you work toward a healthy smile and good overall oral health.
 You will save money and reduce the likelihood of painful oral health problems.
-If you are overdue for a routine dental exam, contact your West Edmonton dentist or South Edmonton dentist at Azarko Dental to schedule an appointment today.
+If you are overdue for a routine dental exam, contact your West Edmonton dentist at Azarko Dental to schedule an appointment today.